BaranCanOener/Minesweeper/README.md

-# Minesweeper
+# PySweeper
-A simple game of Minesweeper in Python &amp; using pygame.
+A simple game of minesweeper in Python &amp; using pygame.

 The size of the minefield and the number of mines can me modified via the global variables: width = 10